gdemeester3112/Lab_Report_3/LabReport3.md

 > This command will display every line that does not include the specified word in it in a specific file.

-## This is what I did to find a text pattern in a file
+## This is what I did to find a text pattern in a file with grep

 ![Image](Patternbio.png)